carykh/WCA_SAC/README.md

 ## Steps for creating images:
 * 1. Open a command prompt from this directory.
-* 2. Run this command, which will create a simplified .csv data file, draw a 6000x2400px image file from that data file, and then shows you that image!
-(Takes 5-7 seconds on my computer)
+* 2. Run this command (Takes 5-7 seconds on my computer)
    ```
    python create_graph.py 333
    ```
+     This will create a simplified .csv data file, draw a 6000x2400px .png file from that data file, and then opens that .png!
 * 4. Voila!
 The image should show up in your folder as "SAC_graph_333.png".

 ## Customize the event!